Caveat: New Year’s Dissolutions

 Pretty much self-explanatory – assuming you know what pikachu and aquajet are (they’re cartoon-based things, highly relevant and meaningful to the seven-year-old set).

-The forlorn figure in the bottom left is, obviously, Jared.
+The forlorn figure at the bottom left is, obviously, Jared.

 Walking home from work, there was a thermometer that said -10 C (about 15 F).
 It’s windy.
 It would appear Siberia has dropped by for a visit.